atomicframeworks/stylize.js/README.md

 Performace - There are significant performance gains when applying rules to multiple elements - [http://jsperf.com/stylize-vs-jquery](http://jsperf.com/stylize-vs-jquery)

 ## Installation
-1. Include the source script in your html. <br>
+1. Include the source script in your html.
+No other requirements to start using stylize.js! <br>
 ```html
 <script src="stylize.js"></script>
 ```